Sunday, 10 September 2017

 Store in small jar and use in everything!

-Sunday 27 August 2017
+Sunday, 27 August 2017

 Our Favourite Sourdough Bread Recipe

-My sourdough starter is a mature 3 years old now and I have tried a number of bread recipes.
+My sourdough starter is a mature 3 years old and I have tried several bread recipes.
 This is our favourite and I bake 2 loaves a week.
 The entire process takes about 18 hours depending on the room temperature.
 It is possible to speed up or slow down the rising time by using a slightly warm oven or by letting the dough rise in the fridge. (slow!)
 The recipe is versatile and the bread is moist, slices easily and resists mould due to the acidity.

 Basic recipe: